Double-Calibration: Towards Reliable LLMs via Calibrating Knowledge and Reasoning Confidence: Experiments

-\paragraph{Performance-Reliability Trade-off in LLM Reasoners.} Figure \ref{fig:exp-reasoner}(a) reveals a clear trade-off between accuracy and calibration among standalone LLMs.
+\paragraph{Performance-Reliability Trade-off in LLM Reasoners.} Figure \ref{fig:exp-reasoner-all} reveals a clear trade-off between accuracy and calibration among standalone LLMs.
 While GPT-family models and DeepSeek achieve comparable accuracy with moderate calibration errors (F1: 43.3–44.6; ECE: 23.9–27.7), Gemini attains a notably higher F1 (51.8) at the cost of a significantly worse ECE (41.4).
 This pattern highlights a common pitfall where optimizing purely for accuracy often degrades reliability in standalone LLMs.
-Confidence distributions (Figure \ref{fig:exp-reasoner}(b-e)) confirms that all models exhibit systematic overconfidence.
+Confidence distributions (Figure \ref{fig:exp-reasoner}) confirms that all models exhibit systematic overconfidence.
 This issue is most acute in Gemini, where roughly 80\% of predictions are made with maximal confidence (1.0), yet the accuracy within this high-confidence group is only about 0.6.

 \paragraph{DoublyCal Systematically Decouples the Trade-off.} DoublyCal delivers consistent and substantial improvements across all models, effectively decoupling this trade-off.
-As shown in Figure \ref{fig:exp-reasoner}(a), it raises the average F1 from 45.8 to 76.5 while simultaneously reducing the average ECE from 29.4 to 7.6.
-Crucially, DoublyCal mitigates the overconfidence patterns observed in black-box LLMs (Figure \ref{fig:exp-reasoner}(b-e)), shifting confidence distributions toward well-calibrated and high-accuracy regions.
-By grounding confidence in externally calibrated evidence, DoublyCal provides a generalizable solution that enhances both accuracy and trustworthiness of diverse black-box LLMs.
+As shown in Figure \ref{fig:exp-reasoner-all}, it raises the average F1 from 45.8 to 76.5 while reducing the average ECE from 29.4 to 7.6.
+Crucially, DoublyCal mitigates the overconfidence patterns observed in black-box LLMs (Figure \ref{fig:exp-reasoner}), shifting confidence distributions toward well-calibrated and high-accuracy regions.
+By grounding confidence in externally calibrated evidence, DoublyCal provides a generalizable solution that enhances both accuracy and reliability of diverse black-box LLMs.